 Outputs a timestamp of the time rmlint was run.
+See also the --newer-than and --newer-than-stamp file option.

 - iso8601=[true|false]: Write an ISO8601 formatted timestamps or seconds since epoch? - progressbar: Shows a progressbar.
 This is meant for use with stdout or stderr [default].